Does Medicare Cover Pain Management?

 - Medication Therapy Management Programs

 - These are programs that help people with complex health needs — typically when you take different medications for different conditions.
-You and your doctor, a pharmacist and other health care providers will review your drugs and develop an action plan to best utilize your medications.
+You and your doctor, a pharmacist and other health care providers will review your drugs and develop an action plan to best use your medications.
 They will identify potential side effects and interactions and also see if you can lower your drug costs.

 - Opioid Pain Medication